jnixy/website/content/awards.md

 date = "2024-12-29"  # Optional: date of creation
 +++

+### 2024 Outstanding PhD Alumni Award
+**USC Department of Criminology & Criminal Justice**
+Awarded to doctoral program graduates for their outstanding academic and non-academic achievements in the field.

 ### 2021 Outstanding Young Experimental Criminologist
 **American Society of Criminology - Division of Experimental Criminology**
 Recognizes exceptional early-career scholarship.